KGHALAMB/AirStage/documents/APISpec.md

     1.1 Get Open Venues - /catalog/venues/ (GET)

-    Retrieves all available venues that can be booked.
+    Retrieves all venues that can be booked.

          Returns:
          [